 Seasons For Growth is a program which offers support for those suffering grief or loss of any kind.
 It is available to students and parents.

-A school counsellor, Sharon Lynch visits each week, usually on a Thursday between 9am and 2pm.
+A school counsellor, Mark Holberton visits each week, usually on a Friday between 9am and 3pm.